KristinaUlicna/KristinaUlicna/README.md

 # Welcome to Kristina's GitHub Page! 👋

-My name is _Kristina Ulicna_ & I'm a Bioscience PhD student at the University College London 🇬🇧at the [LIDo](https://www.lido-dtp.ac.uk/about-us "LIDo Doctoral Programme") Doctoral Programme, the largest BBSRC funded Doctoral Training Partnership in the UK.
+My name is _Kristina Ulicna_ & I'm a Bioscience PhD student at the University College London 🇬🇧 at the [LIDo](https://www.lido-dtp.ac.uk/about-us "LIDo Doctoral Programme") Doctoral Programme, the largest BBSRC funded Doctoral Training Partnership in the UK.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/